aaronEberhart/fOWL/README.md

 ## Usage
 This program was built with [Leiningen](https://leiningen.org/).
 If you want to load your own ontology the program can read and write Functional Syntax OWL files, more formats are planned in the future.

 To run a program, simply type code in main, or your own files, then run the command `lein run` in the terminal.
 It is also easy to use in the REPL with the terminal command `lein repl`.
-A list of OWL functions currently available in main can be seen by entering `(dir ontology.IO)`, and `(doc function_name)` will show more detail about each function.
+A list of OWL functions currently available in main can be seen by entering `(dir ontology.functions)`, and `(doc function)` will show more detail about each function.

 ## Examples
 ```